nickdibartolo1/Project-1-MLB-Player-Info-website/README.md

 The code contains IDs of players from the entire Major League.

 It will record their batting average, as well as their pitching ERA.

+The player information will display the athletes date of birth as well as the players hometown.
+It will also include their height and weight which will also be up to date.